 Bean rust is mainly a disease of bean leaves that causes rust-colored spots to form on the lower leaf surfaces.
 Severely infected leaves turn yellow, wilt, and then drop off of the plant.
 Stems and pods may also be infected.
 This disease is caused by the fungus Uromyces appendiculaters.
 It affects most types of beans under humid conditions.

 Prevention & Treatment: The fungus survives the winter in the soil, on plant debris and even on poles used the previous year.
 In gardens where rust has been severe, crop rotation is important.
 As plants begin to bloom, sulfur or chlorothalonil can be sprayed weekly on snap and green beans only.
 Do not apply chlorothalonil to lima (butter) beans.
 Wait seven days between spraying and harvest when using chlorothalonil on beans, and 14 days on Southern peas.
+Chlorothalonil gives excellent control of rust, and sulfur gives good control.
+Spray chlorothalonil at 7-day intervals and sulfur at 10 to 14-day intervals.
 Apply chemicals according to directions on the label.

 There are two widespread bacterial blights that affect most types of beans, common blight (Xanthomonas campestris pathovar phaseoli) and halo blight (Pseudomonas syringae pathovar phaseolicola).
 The stems, leaves and fruits of bean plants can be infected by either disease.
 Rain and damp weather favor disease development.